-- Holding decision makers to account - Challenging and improving performance - Supporting the achievement of value for money - Challenging the ways things are done - Influencing decision makers with evidence based recommendations - Bringing the evidence and views of stakeholders, users and citizens e).
-Developing the capacity and capability of members and officers to be effective
+- Holding decision makers to account - Challenging and improving performance - Supporting the achievement of value for money - Challenging the ways things are done - Influencing decision makers with evidence based recommendations - Bringing the evidence and views of stakeholders, users and citizens

 Overview and Scrutiny is Councillor led.
 As well as Councillors leading on the review of topics, where they research issues and develop recommendations, they are also involved in setting the Overview and Scrutiny Committee, bringing forward topics and issues, identifying who they want to hear from to help their work and what they want to know and how they want it presented to them.